 Some traditional practices such as transhumance, terrace agriculture, and salt production contribute to diverse landscapes deserving of conservation.
 Such practices occur mainly in farming, livestock breeding, forestry and fishing, and involve know-how and techniques that have become integral to rural landscapes.

-We aim to stop the loss and deterioration of diverse ‘cultural landscapes’, revive locally-specific practices, and demonstrate their sustainability and benefit to the rural economy by:
+The objective is to stop the loss and deterioration of diverse ‘cultural landscapes’, revive locally-specific practices, and enhance their sustainability and benefit for the rural economy by:

 Focus on one of our partners

 At the heart of all our work are passionate people dedicated to delivering effective and lasting conservation.
 These inspirational partners are our greatest asset.